Day twenty-nine. The brochure stops here. The actual life starts here.

 For four weeks you have been in a bubble.
 Three meals you did not cook.
 A counsellor in the next room.
 A group at three.
 A nurse with the keys to the medicine cabinet.
 Then on the Friday morning a taxi, a station, a flight, your own front door, and your own kettle, in your own kitchen, with your own thoughts.

 The clinic discharge plan looks tidy on paper.
 A weekly aftercare call.
 A meeting twice a week.
-A GP appointment.
+A doctor's appointment.
 A key worker number.
 In practice, the first three weeks at home are the loudest weeks of your life.
 You are sleeping wrong.
 Eating wrong.
 Crying in shops.
 Furious at the partner who waited for you.
 Furious at the partner who did not.
 Calling the clinic because the woman who shared a sofa with you for four weeks just texted to say she has drunk again.

 Nobody at the clinic is awake at three.
 The counsellor is on a Wednesday.
-The GP can see you in eleven days.
+The doctor can see you in eleven days.
 The fellowship meeting is tomorrow night.
 Tonight is now.
 This site is for tonight.

 The first ninety days